hugoabernier/react-enhanced-powerapps/README.md

   - For **Connect to Source** select your list/document library web part name
   - In the **[Your web part name]'s properties** select **Column containing the filter value**
   - In the **Column containing the filter value**, select the column that has the value you'd like to pass to Power Apps
   - In the **Parameter name** field, enter the parameter name that you'll want to use within Power Apps to retrieve this value.
-For example, if you selected the `ID` field, type `id`.
+For example, if you selected the `ID` field, type `ID`.
   - Within Power Apps, use `Param()` and the parameter name you specified above.
 For example, if you specified `ID` above, you'll want to use `Param('ID')` within Power Apps to retrieve the value.
 Remember that parameter names are _case-sensitive_.

 Note that the web part always sends the current page's locale to Power Apps via the `locale` parameter.
 You can use this value to create multi-language apps.